Ordnance QF 25-pounder Short: Background

-The Australian Army began to be equipped with British-built 25-pounder guns in 1940.
-The gun proved successful, and was the standard equipment of Australian field batteries by 1943.
+The Ordnance QF 25-pounder was developed for the British Army during the late 1930s.
+It was adopted as the standard British field artillery gun and large numbers were produced.
+The 25-pounder proved highly successful, as it was robust, had a long range and could be used in a range of combat conditions.
+The AIF's field regiments began to be equipped with British-built 25-pounder guns in 1940, either as a replacement for obsolete weapons or as their initial equipment after being formed.
+By 1943, the gun was the standard equipment of the Australian Army's field artillery units.

 In January 1940, the Australian Government approved a proposal to build 25-pounders in Australia.
-A Government-owned factory was constructed at Maribyrnong in Melbourne and commercial industry was contracted to produce additional guns.
+A government-owned factory was constructed at Maribyrnong in Melbourne.
 Almost all the guns' components were manufactured in Australia, with almost 200 firms providing parts.
-The first Australian-built 25-pounder was completed in May 1941 and 1,527 guns were delivered before production ceased at the end of 1943.
+Two companies were appointed to coordinate these suppliers and also assemble some of the guns; Charles Ruwolt Pty Ltd in the state of Victoria and General Motors-Holden in New South Wales.
+The first Australian-built 25-pounder was completed in May 1941 and 1,527 were delivered by the time production ceased at the end of 1943.
+Approximately 500 British-built 25-pounders were also acquired.
+In 1942, Charles Ruwolt engineers redesigned the 25-pounder's recoil system so that these guns could be fitted to the Australian-designed Sentinel tank.

-The 25-pounder was well suited to the open conditions the Army experienced in the Mediterranean and Middle East theatres but proved difficult to deploy in jungle terrain.
+The 25-pounder was well suited to the open conditions the Army experienced in the Mediterranean and Middle East theatres but difficult to deploy in dense jungle terrain.
 While the developed road network in Malaya allowed it to be moved by vehicles during the Malayan Campaign, the extremely rugged terrain and limited transport infrastructure in New Guinea meant that the guns could only be moved away from coastal plains and airfields by manhandling.
-As a result, Australian infantry often had no artillery support heavier than 3 inch mortars during the New Guinea Campaign in 1942.
+This was a slow and labour-intensive process, with the guns not being able to keep pace with the movement of infantry.
+As a result, Australian troops often had no artillery support heavier than 3 inch mortars during the New Guinea Campaign in 1942.